Santander Airport: Statistics

+Busiest routes

 Ground transport

 The road access by car is from the S-10 highway, exit 3 and then taking the road N-636 that leads to the airport facilities.
 There is also a regular bus line from Santander's main bus station in the city centre.
 The line buses from ALSA also stop in the airport prior booking in the routes that connect Santander with other towns in northern Spain like Bilbao, Gijón, Oviedo or Laredo.